 While conditional definitions are a powerful tool for expressing legal conditions, a correctly drafted legislative source should always ensure that at most one condition is true at all times.
 This way, when the Catala program is executed, the right definition will be dynamically chosen by looking at which condition is true.

-So far, you’ve learnt how to declare a scope with some variables, and give definitions to these variables scattered accross the text of the law at the relevant locations.
+So far, you’ve learnt how to declare a scope with some variables, and give definitions to these variables scattered across the text of the law at the relevant locations.
 But there is a pattern very frequent in legislative texts: what about conditions?
 A condition is a value that can be either true or false, like a boolean in programming.
 However, the law implicitly assumes a condition is false unless specified otherwise.
 This pattern is so common in law that Catala gives it a special syntax.
 More precisely, it calls the definition of conditions “rules”, which coincides with the usual meaning law people would give it.

 Here is an example of a condition that might arise in the law: